SEIR-0911/project_2/README.md

 Lots of the web applications you interact with on a daily basis can provide inspiration for this project as most are full-stack apps.
 That is, they manipulate and display data.

-#### DO NOT Choose Non-CRUD Applications Such As:

-- Games
-- Portfolio, or presentational pages
-- Marketing or content-oriented websites

 #### Good Examples